Get

 Difficulty to Fix: Moderate

-By far, the most likely reason for a dog to be afraid of strangers is simply because they haven’t spent enough time around them.
+By far, the most likely reason for a dog to be afraid of strangers is simply that they didn’t get adequate socialization when they were a puppy.
 The more you socialize your dog, the more likely they’ll warm up to strangers.

 2. History of Abuse